 The NFL green-lighting full-fledged free agency in 1993 changed the league, opening the door to higher-profile players relocating each offseason.
 Entering free agency's 29th year, here are the best signings from its previous 28.
 With one notable exception, this list will include offseason moves only and omit training camp cuts or late-season practice squad gems.

 As more seasons pass, this class may yield a different winner.
 But for now, there is no other true option.
-The prize of an active quarterback offseason struggled often during the regular season and nearly enabled a Bucs collapse in the NFC championship game, but Brady provided the final piece for a franchise that had missed the playoffs in the previous 12 seasons.
+The prize of an active quarterback offseason struggled often during the regular season and nearly caused a Bucs NFC championship game collapse, but Brady provided the final piece for a franchise that had missed the playoffs in the previous 12 seasons.
 The 43-year-old QB made the plays he needed to make in Super Bowl LV, and the veterans he brought to Tampa -- Rob Gronkowski, Leonard Fournette, Antonio Brown -- proved vital in cementing the Bucs' title.
 A windfall on a two-year, $50 million investment.

 A sneaky part of New Orleans' consistency over the past three seasons, Davis has been an elite off-ball linebacker since signing a three-year, $24 million Saints pact.
-Though not a pure pass rusher, Davis has registered 13 sacks as a Saint and has anchored the linebacking corps of three upper-echelon defenses.
+Though not a pure pass rusher, Davis has succeeded frequently on blitzes from his off-ball linebacker post.
+He has tallied 13 sacks as a Saint and anchored the linebacking corps of three upper-echelon defenses.
 Davis has recorded at least 110 tackles in each of his three Saints slates, doing so without missing a game.
 An All-Pro in 2019, the former Jets draftee has stayed on this level into his 30s and has since signed another Saints contract.

 Calais Campbell took an early lead here, leading to the creation of the Jaguars' "Sacksonville" alias.
-Gilmore helped stymie those troops, breaking up a Blake Bortles pass to seal the Patriots' AFC championship game comeback.
+Gilmore helped stymie those troops, breaking up a Blake Bortles pass to close the Patriots' AFC championship game rally.
 A year later, he notched an interception in the Pats' dominant defensive outing in Super Bowl LIII.
 And in 2019, Gilmore delivered one of the finest cornerback seasons in NFL history -- six INTs, a ghastly 44.1 passer rating against -- en route to Defensive Player of the Year honors.
-Bill Belichick's five-year, $65M deal for a less consistent Bills defender led to two more Super Bowl berths.
+Bill Belichick's five-year, $65M deal for an inconsistent Bills defender led to two more Super Bowl berths.

 With the Browns entering one of the NFL's more radical rebuild efforts, they let two impact free agent O-linemen go in 2016.
-Alex Mack made more Pro Bowls, because right tackles are hardly ever invited, but Schwartz became a key cog amid a Super Bowl rise.
+Alex Mack made more Pro Bowls, because right tackles are hardly ever invited, but Schwartz became a key cog for a team on the rise.
 The Chiefs landed Mitchell Schwartz, the younger brother of ex-Chief right tackle Geoff Schwartz, on a five-year deal worth $33 million.
 That was a bargain, with the younger Schwartz ensuring Alex Smith and later Patrick Mahomes received premier protection.
-Ahead of their 2019 Super Bowl-winning season, the Chiefs extended their All-Pro blocker.
+This partnership lasted five seasons, with Schwartz earning first- or second-team All-Pro acclaim in four those.

 After the 2014 season, this slot would have gone to Darrelle Revis.
-The Patriots likely do not win Super Bowl XLIX without Talib's replacement.
+The Patriots do not win Super Bowl XLIX without Talib's replacement.
 By 2016, the pick-six machine changed the equation and the Broncos' trajectory.
 Denver signed Talib to a six-year, $57M deal.
-The physical corner teamed with ex-college teammate Chris Harris and T.J.
-Ward to form the No Fly Zone, which usurped Seattle's Legion of Boom as the NFL's best secondary in 2015.
+The physical corner teamed with ex-college teammate Chris Harris, T.J.
+Ward and others to form the No Fly Zone, which usurped Seattle's Legion of Boom as the NFL's top secondary in 2015.
 Denver's 2014 signings -- Talib, Ward, DeMarcus Ware, and Emmanuel Sanders -- were crucial for the team's Super Bowl title.
 Talib anchored the stellar class, going 4-for-4 in Pro Bowls as a Bronco.

 Russell Wilson had no reason to doubt the Seahawks' roster strength at this point in time.
 During the star quarterback's rookie-contract years, Seattle loaded up on talent.
 The Seahawks acquired two long-term defensive end starters in 2013, in Bennett and Cliff Avril, and did so initially on mid-market deals.
 An ex-Buccaneer, Bennett signed for just one year and $5 million.
 His ability to play the run as an end and dominate as an interior pass rusher helped the Legion of Boom thrive and boosted the Seahawks to back-to-back Super Bowls.
 Signing two extensions, Bennett stayed five seasons in Seattle and made three Pro Bowls.